shivangthakur-007/practice_fullstack/practice_server/README.md

 If you are developing Node.js applications that need to parse request bodies, I recommend using body-parser.
 It is a powerful and easy-to-use middleware that can save you a lot of time and effort.
 41

-= You can also use the fetch feature to apply any of Cloudinary's image and video transformations to the delivered asset.
-Simply add the transformation parameters to the URL directly after the fetch prefix and before the URL of the asset.23
+- You can also use the fetch feature to apply any of Cloudinary's image and video transformations to the delivered asset.
+Simply add the transformation parameters to the URL directly after the fetch prefix and before the URL of the asset.

+- Middleware in Node.js is a function that has access to the request object (req), the response object (res), and the next middleware function in the application's request-response cycle.
+The next middleware function is commonly denoted by a variable named next.